 Information is power - the Romans certainly thought so - and if you thought that MI5 or the CIA were modern inceptions, think again!
 Ancient Rome had its own version, and it was very efficient.

-After prostitution, espionage is often cited as the 2nd oldest profession, and there is documented evidence that secret services existed across Europe during the reign of Elizabeth I - but this walking lecture takes you back to Ancient Rome, among the ruins of imperial palaces which once dominated the Palatine Hill and the ancient city below.
+Espionage is often cited as the 2nd oldest profession, and there is documented evidence that secret services existed across Europe during the reign of Elizabeth I - but this walking tour takes you back to Ancient Rome, among the ruins of Imperial residences, prisons and temples dedicate to various gods.